eBay/SparkChamber/README.md

 + (BOOL)trackEndDisplayingForViews: (NSArray<__kindof UIView *>*) views
 ```

-This method accepts an optional NSArray of UIViews and returns a boolean value of true if any supplied view triggers a `Disappear` event.
+This method accepts an optional NSArray of UIViews and returns a boolean value of true if any supplied view triggers a `didDisappear` event.

 #### Touch events
 Disappearance events are triggered by calling Spark Detector's class method: